paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 **(d) Supportive services** As the Director determines appropriate, the Director may provide each member of the Corps with health care services, child care services, counseling services, and other supportive services.

-**(e) Post-service benefits** Upon completion of the agreed period of service with the Corps, a member shall elect to receive the educational assistance under subsection (f) of this section or the cash benefit under subsection (g) of this section.
+**(e) Post-service benefits** Upon completion of the agreed period of service with the Corps, a member shall elect to receive the educational assistance under subsection (f) or the cash benefit under subsection (g).

-**(f) National service educational awards** A Corps member who successfully completes a period of agreed service in the Corps may receive the national service educational award described in division D of this subchapter if the Corps member—
+**(f) National service educational awards** A Corps member who successfully completes a period of agreed service in the Corps may receive the national service educational award described in division D if the Corps member—

 (1) serves in an approved national service position; and

 (2) satisfies the eligibility requirements specified in [section 12602 of this title](./chapter-129-national-and-community-service.md#section-12602) with respect to service in that approved national service position.

-**(g) Alternative benefit** If a Corps member who successfully completes a period of agreed service in the Corps is ineligible for the national service educational award described in division D of this subchapter, the Director may provide for the provision of a suitable alternative benefit for the Corps member.
+**(g) Alternative benefit** If a Corps member who successfully completes a period of agreed service in the Corps is ineligible for the national service educational award described in division D, the Director may provide for the provision of a suitable alternative benefit for the Corps member.

 ### Statutory Notes